-The final assessment is determined solely by students' score during the final - in-person exam.
-The exam will be taken during the exam period (Jan-Feb).
-Two retakes are possible; the most recent score always counts.

-The instructor will post exam dates in the AIS at the beginning of December, and students will sign up for the exam well in advance in the AIS.
-Any registration changes have to be performed no less than 24 hours before the exam takes place.
-Depending on the pandemic situation, the oral exam will be carried out in contact classes or online.

-Students who fail to achieve the required minimum on Mid-term and End-of-term tests have failed the class and will not proceed to the final exam.
+The exam will take place during the designated exam period (Jan-Feb).
+Two retakes are allowed, with the most recent score always counting.
+The instructor will post the exam dates on the AIS platform at the beginning of December, and students will need to sign up for the exam well in advance through AIS.
+Any registration changes must be made at least 24 hours before the exam.
+Depending on the pandemic situation, the oral exam will be conducted either in contact classes or online.
+Students who fail to achieve the required minimum on the Mid-term and End-of-term tests have failed the course and will not proceed to the final exam.